Santa Ynez Valley Weather Forecast

 Seawater Temperatures

-Pacific Ocean waters will range between 53 and 57 degrees through Tuesday along the shoreline.
+Ocean water temperatures will range between 54 and 58 degrees through Tuesday.

 Surf Report

-A 5- to 7-foot northwesterly deep-water sea and swell, with a 5- to 14-second period, is forecast along our coastline Wednesday into Thursday.
+A 2- to 4-foot northwesterly deep-water sea and swell, with a 5- to 11-second period, will develop along our coastline Thursday.

-A 3- to 5-foot northwesterly deep-water swell, with an 8- to 12-second period, will develop along our coastline Friday into Saturday, becoming a 4- to 6-foot northwesterly deep-water) sea and swell, with a 5- to 15-second period, Sunday into Monday.
+Then a 2- to 3-foot northwesterly deep-water swell, with an 8- to 12-second period, is forecast along our coastline Friday into Sunday.

 According to Cal Fire, nearly 90 percent of all wildfires in California are caused by people, often when they are engaged in routine activities.

-Tasks like mowing the lawn and using a line trimmer or a chain saw can spark a wildfire.
-Similarly, worn brakes, exposed wheel rims and dragging tow chains can also cause sparks and ignite a fire while driving.
+Tasks like mowing the lawn and using a line trimmer or a chainsaw can spark a wildfire.
+Similarly, worn brakes and dragging tow chains can also cause sparks and ignite a fire while driving.

-That means everyone needs to use extra caution during the hot, dry fire season.